-Key management personnel did not receive any remuneration, except for payments for contractual services in the amount of EURO 2,4 thousand; the number of key managers is 1.
+Key management personnel did not receive any remuneration, except for payments for contractual services in the amount of EURO 3,6 thousand (in 2023: EURO 2,4 thousand); the number of key managers is 1.
 Principal management remuneration is included in administrative expenses in the statement of comprehensive income.

-Transactions with companies under common control are represented by the receipt of charitable contributions in the amount of EURO 60.6 thousand.
+Transactions with companies under common control are represented by the receipt of charitable contributions in the amount of EURO 71,3 thousand (in 2023: EURO 60,6 thousand).